DAKINE Boundary Short w/Liner Review

 Overall, I really like these shorts.
 A lot.
 I wish I had paid better attention to the size chart, as I would likely have opted to get size XL for a roomier fit.
 Being between sizes makes it a tough call.
 The bottom line, however, is these are a well-made, lightweight, and sturdy short with a comfortable liner and would be good for riders who prefer an understated look and ride anywhere, really.
 But especially good for those who live in hotter climates.

 The DAKINE Boundary Short comes in four sizes: Small, Medium, Large, and X-Large and is listed as having an “all-mountain” fit with 13″ inseams.
 Consult the size chart on the DAKINE website for measurements.
-They’re available in Charcoal or Black and retail for $125.00.
+They’re available in Charcoal or Black.